RiceC-at-MasonHS/SB29-guard-chrome/requirements/technical-plan.md

 - **Informative Popup:** Clicking the icon opens a `popup.html` that provides a clear summary and a direct link to the official details.

   - **At-a-glance status:** Briefly display the key statuses (e.g., "T&L: Approved", "DPA: Requested").

+  - **Plain Language Explanation:** A simple to understand explanation to accompany the objective status messages.

   - **Primary Call to Action:** A prominent link to "Full Details on MCS App Hub".
 This will link directly to the specific page for that resource, ensuring teachers always see the most current, official information without us needing to replicate complex UI.